NicholasBM/PicoTamaClocktchi/README.md

 📂 Uploading the Project Files
 Download all the files from this repository (including test scripts and animation assets).

+Move out the .STL files these are for the printer.
 Open Thonny and connect to your Pico.

 Shift + select all the files in the Thonny file browser, right-click, and choose Upload to /.